Has-X/Sensitivity/README.md

   - On Windows, stop `adb` server or run with exclusive mode; install WinUSB driver
   - Reconnect USB cable, try another port
 - “Installation aborted”:
-  - Mismatched token vs ROM or missing wipe flag; re‑validate and let the tool fetch the token, or use `--wipe` with manual `--token`
+  - Mismatched token vs ROM or missing wipe flag; re-validate and let the tool fetch the token, or use `--wipe` with manual `--token`
   - Downgrade attempts on a locked bootloader will be refused by recovery
-- EEA/Global cross‑flash:
+- EEA/Global cross-flash:
   - Use `--profile global --codename <device>` and let the tool validate; be prepared for a wipe

 Project Name
 - This project is Sensitivity.
 Any legacy references to “(HasX)” in older materials should be treated as developer attribution only; the tool itself is branded as Sensitivity.

+---

-License
+## License & Usage Notice

-- See repository license (if present).
+This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.

+- ✅ Free to use, study, modify, and share.
+- ✅ Redistribution allowed only if the source code remains under the AGPL.
+- ❌ **Not permitted**: integration into closed-source or paid “pro tools” (e.g. Hydra, TFM, DFT, etc.).
+- ❌ **Not permitted**: repackaging Sensitivity as proprietary software.

+Sensitivity is intended for **learning, research, and legitimate device recovery only**.
 No Xiaomi proprietary components are included.